 It’s not always the luggage in or on the train luggage racks near the door that are targeted for theft.
 It’s rare but some scams target the bags of travelers that are directly over the traveler’s head.

+Here’s how this scam works.
 Working as a team, one thief walks up and distracts and diverts the traveler’s attention with conversation while the other thief takes the bag and hops off the train.

 Best Tips for Locking Down Luggage On Trains

 If you are securing your luggage, keep in mind how luggage gets stacked up on train luggage racks during your train journey.
-When you locking your luggage down to a train luggage rack, lock it in a vertical position, and not horizontally, as that will minimize the piling of other bags on top of yours.
+When you lock your luggage down to a train luggage rack, lock it in a vertical position, and not horizontally, as that will minimize the piling of other bags on top of yours.